A story of grief by a man and a boy

-But I quickly became aware that there was no way that the people siting around me didn’t hear what I had to say.
-That I was 33, that I was widowed in November and that my child was only two-years-old when it happened.
+But I quickly became aware that there was no way that the people sitting around me didn’t hear what I had to say.
+That I was 33, that I was widowed in November and that my child was only two years old when it happened.
 I’d spoken quietly but that often makes people listen with more intent.

 The chap sitting next to me has doubtless stepped over a fitting train passenger or growled at someone for spilling a little cappuccino foam on his expensive suit.
 But this morning his typical London temperament was cooled.
 So much so that when he got off the bus a couple of stops before me he passed me his mobile phone.
 He could see I had my headphones in and perhaps didn’t feel so comfortably actually talking to a stranger.